 Assertively retired.
 Playing mahjong, drawing, painting, making a full set of dishes in ceramics class, trying not to miss book club! (learning to design a website, taking pictures, sewing masks) .

 Art Studio part of above barn finally ready for me (at the end of 2020 -- just one year behind schedule).
 Arranging my miniature food collection. in shelves custom made for this (in stair case).

 Our farmhouse with big garden sold in 2018 so no backbreaking gardening but hoping to get some flowers growing on our rocky waterfront. . . a challenge.

 Met on an "arranged" (by mutual friends) BLIND Date (a first for both) in 2001, fell in love, married (2003) and the rest is still happening!
 Life is good and full.
 Richard is learning the fine art of sushi making and Nanae is learning to eat Southern Californian (Mexico-like) food.

 Covid is requiring a lot more cooking at home; so Nanae has started a log of who cooks what/when. . . so easy to forget.
-Learning to bake -- what is this need for sweets during Covid?
+Nanae, a cooker, but not much of a baker until Covid.
+The need for sweets has changed all this.